 The serious study of history provides an in-depth exercise in systems thinking.
 Seeing the whole, or at least seeking to do so, has become second nature.
 Understanding complex interactions within and between systems is the focus of much of his work.
 His current area of interest is the social interactions that occur within complex adaptive systems -- like Scrum teams -- and how to enable true self-organization to achieve innovative solutions to the problems inherent in new product development.

-Jan recently brought his passion for teams and teamwork to bear in a concise, content-rich volume, The Agile Team Handbook (http://www.amazon.com/Agile-Team-Handbook-Jan-Beaver/dp/1483975231).
+Jan recently brought his passion for teams and teamwork to bear a completely revised and expanded content-rich volume, The Agile Team Handbook, Second Edition (http://www.amazon.com/Agile-Team-Handbook-2nd-Putting/dp/1973714337).
 Applying Agile values and principles through Scrum practices provides teams and organizations with a roadmap for success in today's challenging business environment.
-The Agile Team Handbook is a practical, hands-on guide to building great teams and great organizations.
+The Agile Team Handbook is a practical, hands-on guide to building great teams.

 Articles I've written